OpenFogStack/matterHub/server/README.md

 4. Insert the HiveMQ Password in application.properties in src -> main -> resources -> application.properties
     - Contact the HiveMQ Admin, if you need the password.

-5. Get your Solution ID
+5. Create a Namespace.
     - Go to [Subscriptions](https://accounts.bosch-iot-suite.com/subscriptions/) and choose "Go to Dashboard" and now choose "Things Dashboard".
-    - Now you can Copy your Solution ID.

-6. Create a Namespace.
-    - Go to [Subscriptions](https://accounts.bosch-iot-suite.com/subscriptions/) and choose "Go to Dashboard" and now choose "Things Dashboard".
     - Click on Namespace and "Create new namespace"
     - Choose a namespace name and click on Comfort and Create it.
+    - Write the new created namespace in the "bosch-iot-suite.namespace"-field in application.properties in src -> main -> resources -> application.properties

-7. Copy the Test Access Token
+6. Copy the Test Access Token
     - Go to [OAuth2 Clients](https://accounts.bosch-iot-suite.com/oauth2-clients/)
     - Click on Use and copy the blue Test Access Token field.

-8. Go to the [Bosch IoT API](https://apidocs.bosch-iot-suite.com/?urls.primaryName=Bosch%20IoT%20Things%20-%20HTTP%20API%20(v2)) and click on Authorize.
+7. Go to the [Bosch IoT API](https://apidocs.bosch-iot-suite.com/?urls.primaryName=Bosch%20IoT%20Things%20-%20HTTP%20API%20(v2)) and click on Authorize.
 Now you can insert the Test Access Token and click on Authorize.

-9. Create a Thing via the [Bosch IoT API](https://apidocs.bosch-iot-suite.com/?urls.primaryName=Bosch%20IoT%20Things%20-%20HTTP%20API%20(v2))
+8. Create a Thing via the [Bosch IoT API](https://apidocs.bosch-iot-suite.com/?urls.primaryName=Bosch%20IoT%20Things%20-%20HTTP%20API%20(v2))
     - Click on Things and then on PUT /thing/{thingId}
     - Click on Try it out.
-    - In the first field write your thingId that means: your Namespace (from Step 6), your hubId(0) and your nodeId(333). \
+    - In the first field write your thingId which means: your Namespace (from Step 6), your hubId(0) and your nodeId(333). \
      The thingId should follow this schema: ``` namespace:hubId_nodeId ```
     - On the request body you have to enter this JSON Code: